tiequan12345/tiequan-pnl-webapp/PRD.md

 Behavior:
 	•	`quantity` is the only numeric field describing how holdings change; pricing and value are derived from separate price tables (e.g. prices_latest) when needed.
-	•	Trade-like events (TRADE, NFT_TRADE, OFFLINE_TRADE) are represented as two rows (double-entry) for a given account: one positive row for the asset received, one negative row for the asset spent.
+	•	Trade-like events (TRADE, NFT_TRADE, OFFLINE_TRADE, HEDGE) are represented as two rows (double-entry) for a given account: one positive row for the asset received, one negative row for the asset spent.

 prices_latest
 	•	id (PK)